-Late in FY2019, the Department partnered with two provider organizations, Ann & Robert H. Lurie Children's Hospital of Chicago and Egyptian Health Department, to apply for the Integrated Care for Kids (InCK) Model grant.
+Late in FY 2019, the Department partnered with two provider organizations, Ann & Robert H. Lurie Children's Hospital of Chicago and Egyptian Health Department, to apply for the Integrated Care for Kids (InCK) Model grant.
 The InCK Model is a child-centric service system and state payment model that seeks to reduce expenditures and improve the quality of care for children under 21 years of age covered by Medicaid through prevention, early identification, and treatment of behavioral and physical health needs.
-This federal grant opportunity is a 7-year Model that will be awarded and launched in FY2020.
+The Department and provider organizations were notified in December 2019 that both organizations had been awarded this 7-year federal grant opportunity.
+Implementation of the grant began with the establishment of Interagency Agreements and further refinement of the Alternative Payment Models to help drive innovation and improved outcomes for participants in the grant funded services.